Colorado Elopement Guide (2024)

 3m Curve

 3m Curve.
-This spot is an easy and quick drive from the visitor center by the east entrance to the national park.
-It features a rocky area that’s perfect for exchanging vows overlooking fields with Longs peak in the distance.
-You can gather with up to 15 people here.
+This spot is a quick and easy drive from the Rocky Mountain National Park visitor center by the east entrance.
+It features a rocky area that’s perfect for exchanging vows overlooking fields with Longs Peak in the distance.
+You can gather with up to 15 people here, so bring your crew if you want!

 Sapphire Point Overlook